-Mineralization a natural occurrence, in rocks or soil, of one or more metal yielding minerals is considered a direct measurement of true uranium concentration (% U) and is used to verify the grades of mineral intercepts previously reported by gamma logging.
+is a modern geologic logging method known as Prompt Fission Neutron.
+PFN is considered a direct measurement of true uranium concentration (% U) and is used to verify the grades of mineral intercepts previously reported by gamma logging.
 PFN logging is accomplished by a down-hole probe in much the same manner as gamma logs, however, only the mineralized interval plus a buffer interval above and below are logged.